mongodb/docs/source/includes/autoscale-oplog.rst

       remain at 10% of the storage capacity, not to exceed a certain maximum determined according to MongoDB best practices.

-  If the {+cluster+}'s storage capacity decreases, |service|
-  automatically scales the oplog size down to ensure it fits in the decreased storage size.
+  - If you scale down the {+cluster+}'s storage, |service| uses the previous oplog-to-disk ratio to scale down the oplog proportionately.
+For example, if you scale from 100 GB to 50 GB with an oplog of 25 GB (ratio of 0.25), the new oplog size would also have a ratio of 0.25, which would make it 12.5 GB.
+The only exception is if the new oplog size is less than 5% of the storage capacity (or less than 10% for NVMe storage).
+In that case, |service| uses the higher value for the oplog size, which would be 5% of the storage capacity (10% for NVMe storage).